Skip to Content

 • Identifying the Correct Chain Size

-Another useful resource is the stamp on the chainsaw’s guide bar, which usually includes details such as the chain pitch and gauge.
+Another helpful resource is the stamp on the chainsaw’s guide bar, which usually includes details such as the chain pitch and gauge.
 Additionally, markings and details on the packaging of chainsaw chains often provide crucial information about these parameters.

 • Importance of Other Chain Features